CS-Group-Project-1/group-project/README.md

 Important: Do not commit this file to version control.
 Make sure it's added to your .gitignore file to prevent exposing your credentials.

-Step 2: Generate an App Password in Gmail
+STEP 2: Generate an App Password in Gmail
 To ensure secure access, Gmail requires an app-specific password for third-party applications.
-Follow these steps to generate one:
+You can generate one by doing the following:

 Enable 2-Step Verification:
 Go to Google My Account Security.
 Scroll down to "Signing in to Google" and enable 2-Step Verification if it's not already enabled.

 Generate an App Password:

-After enabling 2-Step Verification, return to the Security page in your Google account.
+After having enabled 2-Step Verification, return to the Security page in your Google account.
 Scroll to "Signing in to Google" and select App Passwords.
 Under "Select the app and device you want to generate the app password for," choose:
 -App: Select Mail.